 We would all rather it were Leonardo DiCaprio issuing the famous order, “Sell me this pen,” as he did in that famous scene in The Wolf of Wall Street.
-However, here you are, face to face with a recruiter with sweaty armpits, with your professional future at stake.
+However, here you are, face to face with a recruiter.
+Your armpits are sweaty and your professional future at stake.
+So much for a stress-free interview.
 There are generally two ways of responding and one will be more convincing than the other.

 Describe the product

 You’ve got the pen in front of you, you’ve looked at it, you’re describing it, and you’re trying to look convincing, but you quickly run out of inspiration and arguments.
 That’s the other famous scene from The Wolf of Wall Street, in which DiCaprio’s Jordan Belfort successively interrupts four people who get bogged down in their response.
 Since there is nothing extraordinary about the pen, how do you avoid this?

 Describe its features and the needs it fulfills

 You must see beyond the pen, which is obviously just a pretext.
 You are being asked to play a role, so take it on.
 What would the ideal salesperson do in front of a customer?
 They would try to find out and understand exactly what their client is looking for, as well as what his or her needs are so they can offer them the most suitable product.
 What the recruiter is looking for is your ability to create desire, to show you’re listening, and to involve the customer in the sales process.